daveseah/rb2019-tennis/README.md

 * To enter FULL SCREEN MODE, go to the Chrome browser's VIEW MENU and disable _Always Show Toolbar_ and _Always Show Bookmarks_, then choose _Full Screen Mode_.
 The MacOS shortcut for full screen mode is `CTRL-CMD-F`.
 * You can change the screen size by editing `game/constants.js` and adjusting the WIDTH and HEIGHT.
 The game board and elements sizes are defined relative to WIDTH and HEIGHT.
+* You can run the server on a separate computer from game client.
+In `serial.js` change the `CONFIG` to match your network and serial port configuration and select it.
+NOTE: The client/server code is not optimized AT ALL, so weaker servers (e.g. Raspberry Pi) may not handle the load well.

 ## Credits and License